thrldr/thrldr/README.md

 - 👋 Hi, I’m @thrldr
-- 👀 I’m interested in gamedev, machine learning, C++
+- 👀 I’m interested in gamedev and backend development
-- 🌱 I’m currently learning unreal engine 4
+- 🌱 I’m currently learning C# and pygame
 - 📫 How to reach me @thrldr for telegram, thrldr@mail.ru